dds82/shabbat/README.md

 * activeTime - which of the previous three times will trigger the change to Shabbat mode
 * activeType - which type of Shabbat is currently active.
 Values: Plag, Early, Regular
 * havdalah - what type of Havdalah is currently required.
 Values: None, Fire, No Fire.
 This state is updated when Shabbat/Yom Tov ends and is set to "None" after a configured time (default 60 minutes).
 You may also set it to "None" manually by using the havdalahMade() command.
 * specialHoliday - which holiday it currently is that may require special treatment (if any).
-Values (if set): Pesach, Shavuot, Sukkot, Yom Kippur
+Values (if set): Pesach, Shavuot, Sukkot, Rosh Hashana, Yom Kippur, Shmini Atzeret

 All times are in milliseconds since the epoch.
 Times do not update for the following week until Shabbat ends.